Chicago and Evanston Infertility Counseling,

 It is important to have clear and open communication between partners and also with those in your personal and medical support system.
 Finding ways to relax during this is key to maintaining emotional health and protecting your relationship.

-If you are experiencing infertility, contact Simply Counseling.
+If you are experiencing infertility or plan on IVF, contact Simply Counseling.